-A. Section includes general requirements that apply to implementation of commissioning without regard to specific systems, assemblies, or components.

-B. Related Sections:

-- 1. Section 230800 "Commissioning of HVAC" for commissioning process activities for HVAC&R systems, assemblies, equipment, and components. - C. Note: Commissioning Authority to be an independent contractor.
-Contractor to provide labor and support as specified herein.
+- A. Section includes general requirements that apply to implementation of commissioning without regard to specific systems, assemblies, or components. - B. Related Sections: - 1.
+Section 220800 "Commissioning of Plumbing" for commissioning process activities for Plumbing systems, assemblies, equipment, and components. - 2.
+Section 230800 "Commissioning of HVAC" for commissioning process activities for HVAC&R systems, assemblies, equipment, and components. - 3.
+Section 260800 "Commissioning of Lighting and Controls" for commissioning process activities for lighting and control systems, assemblies, equipment, and components. - C. Note: Commissioning Authority (CxA) to be a qualified and certified entity selected by the Owner and Construction Manager.
+The Commissioning entity(s) shall provide labor technical resources as specified herein and as required by the above referenced Specification Sections.

 - A. Commissioning Plan: A document that outlines the organization, schedule, allocation of resources, and documentation requirements of the commissioning process, in accordance with IECC. - B. CxA: Commissioning Authority.
-A Commissioning Authority NEBB or AABC Certified Independent Contractor - C. Systems, Subsystems, Equipment, and Components: Where these terms are used together or separately, they shall mean "as-built" systems, subsystems, equipment, and components.
+A Commissioning Authority, NEBB or AABC Certified, and either an Independent Contractor or Project Engineer of Record fully qualified and selected by the Owner. - C. Systems, Subsystems, Equipment, and Components: Where these terms are used together or separately, they shall mean "as-built" systems, subsystems, equipment, and components.